mbforbes/website-3/posts/writing/travel/2022-israel.md

 Inspired by this, I made a little animated map highlighting which modern day countries border the Mediterranean.
 Despite visiting Italy and Spain and France several times, I never contextualized them geographically like this.

 {% import "maps/map-neighbors.njk" as mapNeighbors %}
-{{ mapNeighbors.insertMap("leafletMapWide mapWide", "/assets/posts/2022-israel/israel-map-mediterranean.png") }}
+{{ mapNeighbors.insertMap("mapNeighbors", "leafletMapWide mapWide", "/assets/posts/2022-israel/israel-map-mediterranean.png") }}

 But perhaps the most interesting thing I noticed was something woven into the narrative around the entire museum: that Israel was, and had always been, the rightful home of the Jewish people.
 Now, I wish neither to confirm nor dispute this, just to mention how subtle but utterly pervasive it was.
 I think if you weren't looking out for it, you might not realize it was there.